Any Vehicle, Any Condition, Up To $10,000

 Do you have an old junk car that doesn’t even make sense to repair?
 Rather than trying to fix it up and take a tax deduction, why not just sell it and get a new car?
 Rusty’s Auto Salvage is ready to pay you cash for your junk car today.
 Visit our website to learn more.

-Clay - Hempstead, NY
+Phillip - Suffern, NY

 Call 1-866-439-4401 for an instant Quote